Patent Assignments in 60 Seconds.

 If the wrong language is used and you forget to fix it, the assignor might still own the patent, even if you’ve paid for it.
 Fixing these mistakes later is often costly and legally complex.

-Practical Tips for Solid Patent Assignments
+Real World Tips for Patent Assignments

 1. Use Active and Present Language